-A Part 9 Debt Agreement discharge is your chance for a fresh financial life.
+A Part 9 Debt Agreement discharge is your chance for a fresh financial start.
 Your debts are repaid, your financial slate is clean and you are in a position to start over.
 It can be difficult to know where to start and you might be worried about making financial decisions.
-Here is what you need to know once your Part 9 Debt Agreement is over.
+Here is what you need to know once receive a Part 9 Debt Agreement discharge.

 When are you discharged from a Part 9 Debt Agreement?

 What happens to the debts in the Part 9 Debt Agreement

-A Part 9 Debt Agreement Discharge means the debts which were included in the agreement have now been settled.
+A Part 9 Debt Agreement discharge means the debts which were included in the agreement have now been settled.
 Your creditors will no longer seek compensation for these debts.
-The only debts you may have to continue paying after your Debt Agreement are debts to the Commonwealth, such as:
+The debts you may have to continue paying after your Debt Agreement are your secured debts and debts to the Commonwealth, such as:

 - Centrelink debts

 - SPUR debts and fines

 - Student HECS, HELP and Student Financial Supplement Scheme debts,

 - Debts incurred by fraud